 As we began to spray these pieces (many of which were at least 9x12" in size) using simulated stone spray paint, I quickly realized that in the future I will specify that the finished pieces can be no larger than 6x6 inches.
 I paid approximately $7.50 per can and given the size that they worked this year, I was often only able to spray 3-5 pieces per can!
 (YIKES!)

 Still, we were pleased with the results, especially when we saw how dramatic they looked in strong sunlight!

-After sharing this project with Judy Decker of the Incredible Art Department, she had a couple of suggestions to make this more economical.
+After sharing this project with another art teacher, she had a couple of suggestions to make this more economical.
 The first method involved spray painting the matboard with regular (inexpensive) paint in black or dark gray and then just spritzing on the stone fleck paint.
 This worked quite well and it definitely conserved the more expensive paint.